voice for boys

 Sweet boys singing and rude boys rampaging: Revisiting Boys Keep Singing during an era of rising inequality and declining opportunity.
 Sage Preprint.

 Where have all the singers gone? and when will they return?
-Prospects for choral singing after the SARS-CoV-2 pandemic, ABCD Choral Directions Research, Vol. 1 supplement.
+Prospects for choral singing after the SARS-CoV-2 pandemic, ABCD Choral Research Journal, Vol. 1 supplement.

-Pitch, pedagogy and performance: demographic structure and vocal blending in an English cathedral boys' choir, ABCD Choral Directions Research, 1: 49 - 59
+Pitch, pedagogy and performance: demographic structure and vocal blending in an English cathedral boys' choir, ABCD Choral Research Journal, 1: 49 - 59

 What Voices Have Emerged?
 Lessons on boys' vocal dispositions and choral tone from a new choral leaflet series Music Education Research.
 10.1080/14613808.2018.1534819